crittercism/apteligent-xamarin-sdk/README.md

 ### Deploy
 - Submitting to the Xamarin Store

-Ask a Crittcism admin to upload the built Xamarin component to https://components.xamarin.com/view/crittercism
+Email support@apteligent.com to upload the built Xamarin component to https://components.xamarin.com/view/crittercism